Should PRs be doing more to promote the benefits of earned media?

 So you’ve just achieved two great pieces of coverage for your client.
 You send them the links and pat yourself on the back.
 Then you get a reply from their SEO expert: “But one piece doesn’t link to the website at all, and the other only has a link at the bottom.”

-They go on to explain that for SEO purposes it’s good to get links, but ideally these links would be towards the top of articles to increase click-throughs.
+They go on to explain that for SEO purposes, it’s good to get links.
+But ideally these links would be towards the top of articles to increase click-throughs.

 Resisting the temptation to throw your coffee at your screen in exasperation, you take a deep breath and explain PR 101: the difference between earned, owned and paid media.

 This is not the only time I’ve had to explain earned media in recent weeks.
-So I’ve been thinking about why the question is being asked.
+So, I’ve been thinking about why the question is being asked.
 Although it may seem glaringly obvious to those of us who’ve spent our careers in B2B PR, perhaps the convergence of different channels has muddied the waters for some marketeers?

 First, let’s clarify what we’re talking about.